-The time you spend at your job often exceeds the time you are with the most precious people in your life.
-You may feel a responsibility, an allegiance, to the company who pays your salary.
-But, what happens when things change at work and you lose that sense of loyalty and passion for the work you do?
+Often, the time you spend at your job exceeds your time with the most precious people in your life.
+As a result, you may feel a responsibility, an allegiance, to the company that pays your salary.
+But what happens when things change at work, and you lose that sense of loyalty and passion for the work you do?
 Do you know how to tell when to move on from a job?

-One-third of your life is spent working and another third of your life is spent sleeping, which leaves the last third to do all the other things in your life that you want to do.
-Now that puts a lot of pressure on, doesn’t it?
+Now that adds a lot of pressure.
 Should you spend that work time being happy about what you do so you can enjoy the other two-thirds of your life?

 Career Transitions are not for the Faint of Heart